 - Notary Public and Commissioner of Oaths Service

-A Notary Public is an accredited person appointed by a Provincial Government.
+Notary Services by a Notary Public – an accredited person appointed by a Provincial Government.
 Their primary role is to serve as a witness to signed documents.
 The signatures must be accomplished in person.
 The Notary Public will attest that they witnessed the signature by signing the document and affixing their seal.

 An affidavit is a document containing statements (or a statement) that you, the deponent, swears to be the truth, accurate and to the best of your knowledge.
 An affidavit is a document containing information that is verified by the swearing of an oath or by an affirmation.
 Evidence in Family Court is usually submitted through an affidavit.